-- Implications of a resource based view of the firm for strategic performance measurement and management
+Critically analyse the relevance of the resource based view of the firm to strategic performance measurement

 This subject aims to investigate the nature and importance of strategic performance measurement and management in an environment subject to volatility and constant change.
 By focusing on strategic performance measurement concepts and techniques, students will explore and apply a variety of strategic performance measurement tools.
 The subject also explores specific challenges faced by managers in both measuring and managing strategic performance at an organisational and individual performance level, including challenges associated with resource stewardship and business sustainability.